openhab/openhab-docs/developers/ide/eclipse.md

     When the Eclipse installation is finished the IDE is launched automatically.

-1. **It's important**, during the first Eclipse IDE launch, to leave Eclipse open until all openaHAB related initial Startup tasks / Download sources / Builds are completed.
+1. **It's important**, during the first Eclipse IDE launch, to leave Eclipse open until all openHAB related initial Startup tasks / Download sources / Builds are completed.

     These tasks will personalize the IDE with openHAB code formatting tools, configurations and a demo app.
 Initial tasks will also download openHAB lastest SNAPSHOT, the  `openhab2-addons` (bundles) code and related maven dependencies.
 (click bottom right button in the IDE for Progress).

     ![startup tasks progress](./images/ide_setup_eclipse_startup_tasks.png)

-    When visible in the Package Explorer, select `OH2 Add-ons` and from right-click menu select "Close Projects": this will speed up a bit the first setup.
+    When visible in the Package Explorer, select `OH2 Add-ons` and from right-click menu select "Close Projects": this significantly speeds up the setup.
-    Leave open only the binding project(s) you would like to work on.
+    Re-open only the binding project(s) you would like to work on.

-    **It may take 30-45mins for all initial tasks to finsih, depending on internet connection and your computer speed.
+    **It may take 30-45mins for all initial tasks to finish, depending on internet connection and your computer speed.
     So... go and grab a good cup of coffee and be patient until is finished**

    ![startup tasks finished](./images/ide_setup_eclipse_tasks_finished.png)

-1. After all stasks are finished, in the Eclipse Package Explorer in `Other Projects > launch > app` project folder look for `app.bndrun` file.
+1. After all tasks are finished, look for `app.bndrun` file in the Eclipse Package Explorer in `Other Projects > launch > app` project folder.

    Double click to open `app.bndrun` file (takes a few seconds)